Ownership confusion

 Review the result

-We show support status, term range and any transfer or renewal clues.
+We show support status, term range and any transfer or renewal information available.

 3